The Word for today:

 God excludes no one from the Christian community.
 The excluded exclude themselves.
 God went to great lengths, to the ultimate measure at the cross of Jesus Christ, to bring every sinner back home.

-But only sinners qualify for salvation.
+But only self-proclaimed sinners qualify for salvation.
 Sin, in fact, is the only prerequisite for salvation (Luke 5:32).
 The gay community has determined that homosexual sex is not a sin.
 The Bible says, very clearly, that it is.

 The Bible does not try to list every sin.
 Jesus used catch-all words like "fornication" to imply sexual immorality of all sorts, which (his listeners knew) included adultery, incest, homosexuality, pedophilia, etc. (Jesus was not condoning child molestation just because he did not specifically say the word!)